konrad-jaworski/General_purpose_hyperspectral_thermal_camera/README.md

 These three scripts implement optimization using the Lorentzian basis and additionally perform optimization of the FWHM parameters.

+### `Sweep_LSQ.py`,`Sweep_nelder.py`,`Sweep_powell.py`

+These three scripts implement optimization using the Lorentzian basis which FWHM parameters are derived from sweep function.

+### `Optimal_powell.py`

+This script perform the same what Sweep_powell.py but paramter initialization are from previous best optimization run.

+### `Minimal_number_of_filters_mk2.py`

+This script is bases on result of Optimal_powell.py but allows for investigation of different number of filters in the system.

 ## Getting Started

 To utilize the modules and tools within this repository, follow these steps: